Pat Gowdy wrote asking for help with a childhood rhyme from Italy. Here’s the email:

 Thanks in advance!

 This article was posted on Sunday, July 24th, 2016 at 3:36 pm and is filed under Countries & Cultures, Italian, Italian Nursery Rhymes, Italian Poems, Italy, Languages, Nursery Rhymes, Poems, Poetry, Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply